 Primary care physicians in College Park, MD see an average of 1,907 patients, dentists 1,651 patients, metal health providers 886 patients, and other healthcare providers 2,036 patients per year.

 Citizens of College Park, MD travel to their offices around 28 minutes lately and drove alone to get there.
 The rest of the residents walked and used public transit.

-Breaking it down in details, we now see that the average price for 1-bed apartment stands at 825 $ with no changes this month.
-Consequently, we now see that the 4- and more bed apartments pricing stays the same, so you can still face an estimate price around 2.700 $ for a big-family home.
+Breaking it down in details, we now see that the average price for 1-bed apartment stands at $1,724 with no changes this month.
+Pricing for 2-bed apartment remains the same, a place of this size will still cost you $1,800.
+Reports state that an average 3-bed apartment pricing did not change, so you can still get yourself one for $2,248.
+Consequently, we now see that the 4- and more bed apartments pricing stays the same, so you can still face an estimate price around $3,735 for a big-family home.

-Looking at the median rent price for an apartment in College Park, MD, you can note that it remains flat with a price tag of 1.100 $.
-The median rent for a house is still 2.700 $ with no significant changes this month.
-If you’re looking for a room, the price tag still starts at 550 $.
-The median price did not change this time.
+Looking at the median rent price for an apartment in College Park, MD, you can note that it remains flat with a price tag of $1,724.
+The median rent for a house is still $1,800 with no significant changes this month.